Who could move on transfer deadline day? Gallagher to leave Chelsea?

 Chelsea's Conor Gallagher and Borussia Dortmund midfielder Giovanni Reyna are the big-name players to watch on deadline day, with Premier League moves still a possibility for both.

-Despite Chelsea coach Mauricio Pochettino repeatedly stressing the importance of England midfielder Gallagher to his plans at Stamford Bridge, the 23-year-old has just 18 months left on his contract at the club and could be offloaded by the owners due to any transfer fee being regarded as pure profit in Chelsea's financial figures -- a reality that would make it easier for the club to balance their books and avoid breaching Profitability and Sustainability regulations.
+Despite Chelsea coach Mauricio Pochettino repeatedly stressing the importance of England midfielder Gallagher to his plans at Stamford Bridge, the 23-year-old has just 18 months left on his contract and could be offloaded because, as an academy product, any transfer fee is regarded as pure profit in Chelsea's financial figures -- a reality that would make it easier for the club to balance their books and avoid breaching profitability and sustainability rules.

-Tottenham are interested in Gallagher, whose transfer is valued at £50 million by Chelsea, but the player has maintain a low profile this month, choosing not to push for a move or express a desire to stay at Stamford Bridge.
+Tottenham are interested in Gallagher, whose transfer is valued at £50m by Chelsea, but the player has maintain a low profile this month, choosing not to push for a move or express a desire to stay at Stamford Bridge.

-Nottingham Forest are attempting to sign USMNT international Reyna on loan from Dortmund, but they face competition from Fiorentina and Marseille for the 21-year-old.
+Nottingham Forest are favourites to sign USMNT international Reyna on loan from Dortmund, sources have told ESPN, but they face competition from Fiorentina and Marseille for the 21-year-old.

-Aston Villa could bolster their attacking options with a move for Middlesbrough winger Morgan Rogers.
-Villa reportedly had a third offer of £7.5m to sign Rogers rejected by Boro earlier this week, but the EFL Championship team will find it tough to hold onto the 21-year-old.
+Aston Villa could bolster their attacking options with a move for 21-year-old Middlesbrough star Morgan Rogers.
+Villa reportedly had a third offer of £7.5m rejected by Boro earlier this week, but the Championship team will find it tough to hold onto the winger.

-Although big clubs including Arsenal, Chelsea and Manchester United went into the window needing attacking reinforcements, the likelihood of any major deal incoming signing at any of those teams on deadline day is remote.
+Although big clubs including Arsenal, Chelsea and Manchester United went into the window needing attacking reinforcements, the likelihood of any major deal incoming signing at any of those teams is remote.

-Brentford's Ivan Toney had been expected to be the biggest transfer target during January, but after returning from an eight-month ban for breaching betting rules earlier this month, the 27-year-old has played down the prospect of an £80m move this month.
-Brentford head coach Thomas Frank has also said that Toney will stay at the club until the summer.
+Brentford's Ivan Toney had been expected to be the biggest transfer target during January, but after returning from an eight-month ban for breaching betting rules earlier this month, the 27-year-old has played down the prospect of an £80m move this window.
+Brentford head coach Thomas Frank has also said that Toney will stay until the end of the season.

 Craig Burley reacts to Atletico Madrid knocking Real Madrid out of the Copa del Rey.